-This book is intended to help in the selection of your high school studies.
-Review it thoroughly with your parents/guardians to ensure you understand the requirements for graduation and any prerequisites or recommended courses for the courses you desire to take.
+This book is intended to help in the selection of your high school courses after ninth grade.
+Each student's high school transcript includes all high school credited courses taken at Southeast Polk Junior High.
+This book includes courses taught at Southeast Polk High School, courses only taught at Southeast Polk Junior High (denoted by an \ after the course title), and courses taught in both buildings (denoted by an ^ after the course title).
+Review this book thoroughly with your parents/guardians to ensure you understand the requirements for graduation and any prerequisites or recommended courses for the courses you desire to take.

-Your studies at the high school level extend your general education and prepare you to continue your education or enter the work force.
+Your studies at the high school level extend your general education and prepare you to continue your education or enter the workforce.
 Your life plans may change over the course of time, but we want each of you to leave Southeast Polk High School with a solid plan for your immediate future.